 This section summarizes the operating and measurement conditions, as well as the DC and AC characteristics of the device.
-The parameters in the following DC and AC Characteristic tables are derived from tests performed under the Measure-
+The parameters in the following DC and AC Characteristic tables are derived from tests performed under the Measurement Conditions listed in the relevant tables.
+Designers should check that the operating conditions in their projects match the measurement conditions when using the quoted parameters.